Highly Sensitive Person Test.

 Our ebook contains a questionnaire for adults.
 Suppose you have a highly sensitive child - a test for your child you will find elsewhere.
 But we will be happy to tell you where you can find it.

 To our knowledge, as of today, such self-administered online tests are only available in English.
-In Polish, they can only be performed under the supervision of a professional therapist.
+In Poland, they can only be performed under the supervision of a professional therapist.

 Here are the places where you can complete the online questionnaire yourself and take the test for susceptible children: